Amrith Kaur Aakre

-Michael Berry is the Chief of Staff for First Liberty Institute.
+Michael Berry is General Counsel for First Liberty Institute.
 He joined First Liberty in 2013 after serving for seven years on active duty as an attorney with the U.S. Marine Corps.
 Among Mr. Berry’s numerous positions within the Marine Corps, he deployed to Afghanistan in 2008, and from 2009-2012, Mr. Berry served as an Adjunct Professor of Law at the United States Naval Academy.
-Mr. Berry continues to serve as a member of the Marine Corps Reserve, and in 2017 he graduated from Command and Staff College where he was named a Distinguished Graduate.
+Mr. Berry continues to proudly serve our nation as a member of the Marine Corps Reserve.

 Mr. Berry earned his bachelor’s degree from Texas A&M University, and he earned his law degree from The Ohio State University.